Skip to content

 Finally, we create the /sendChallenge2MR route which will:

-• instruct SSKS, if the user authentication is necessary, to send an email in the format of the template to the user's email address that will contain a challenge (valid for 6h) that the user will return to SSKS in the session identified by the twoManRuleSessionId;
+• instruct SSKS, if the user authentication is necessary, to send an email following the template of template_id to the user's email address that will contain a challenge (valid for 6h) that the user will return to SSKS in the session identified by the twoManRuleSessionId;

 • generate, store & return the twoManRuleKey to the user;